Student Research

 Although research is not a requirement, many students choose to engage in research during their medical education.
 Whether they have a strong background in research or have never conducted a study, students have the opportunity to conduct research in the basic sciences, clinical topics, or public health.

 All students must have a mentor.
-If you are interested in joining a research project but aren’t sure where to begin, we can help.
-Dr. Donohue can meet with you to discuss your interests and help you find the right mentor.
+If you are interested in joining a research project but aren’t sure where to begin, Research Services can help.
+Dr. Sarah Donohue can meet with you to discuss your interests and help you find the right mentor.

 The Illinois Neurological Institute, affiliated with OSF, offers students who are interested in research in Neurology/Neurosurgery financial support through their competitive Fellowship and Scholarship.